JessWinn/Houndshark-Mitogenomics/README.md

 ## STEP 8: Consensus tree construction

 Save the best supported trees above (with bootstrap values) in newick format.
-Navigate the the Evolview v3 webpage (https://www.evolgenius.info/evolview/) and make a new project.
+Navigate to the Evolview v3 webpage (https://www.evolgenius.info/evolview/) and make a new project.
 Import the newick file.
 Adjust size and layout and select bootstrap values.
 Import annotations.[^9]